-Now we are ready to discuss the free energy in the phase coexistence regions and get the phase diagram at $r_s\rightarrow\infty$.
+Now we are ready to discuss the free energy in the mixed phases and get the phase diagram at $r_s\rightarrow\infty$.
 We first consider the coexistence of the phase of free complexes and the tadpole phase (see Fig.~\ref{fig:condensate}c).
-We denote $y$ as the fraction of tadpoles in the coexistence.
+We denote $y$ as the fraction of tadpoles in the mixture.
 Combining Eqs.~(\ref{eq:fcomplex}) and~(\ref{eq:ftadpole}), we have

-Here the first term is the Coulomb energy of the system of free complexes and tadpoles with capacitances $C$ and $C_t$ correspondingly.
+Here the first term is the Coulomb energy of the system of free complexes and tadpoles with capacitence $C$ and $C_t$ correspondingly.
 These capacitances are additive because all complexes are in equilibrium with respect of exchange of PC and the electric potential of all complexes is the same (see discussion at the beginning of the subsection ~\ref{sub:each}).

-To Minimize this free energy with respect of two variables $y$ and $z$, it is convenient to separate the free energies into two parts
+To minimize this free energy with respect of two variables $y$ and $z$, it is convenient to separate the free energies into two parts

 where

 is in order of $1$ for strongly charged PA and PC (see Sec.~\ref{sec:PE}), and Eqs.~(\ref{eq:C}),~(\ref{eq:Ct}) and~(\ref{eq:R}) have been used.
 In this expression, the last two terms of Eq.~(\ref{eq:fyz}) have been neglected since they are independent of $y,z$.
 The first square bracket contains the main terms of the Coulomb energy and the correlation energy, in which $\ln zL$ in $C_t$ has been replaced by $\ln L$ and the surface energy has been ignored.
 The second square bracket contains correction terms in the first order to make up the two neglects in the main terms.
 We will see below that the small parameter we used to expand this free energy is $\ln(L/b)/(L/b)^{1/3}$, for $L\gg b$.